Tyrrell 011

 The Tyrrell 011 was a Formula One car designed by Maurice Philippe for the Tyrrell Racing Organisation.

-Overview
+Design

+The 011 was powered by a Cosworth DFV engine and initially ran on Avon tyres before the team switched into Goodyear rubber.

+Upgrades

+For 1982, Tyrrell made a minor modification to the 011 by redesigning the ground effect and removing the front wing.

+For 1983, Tyrrell upgraded the 011 into a derivative version of the car, the 011B.
+The differences were the removal of the ground effect, smaller sidepods, open engine cover and revised front and rear wings.

+Racing history

 It made its debut in the hands of American Eddie Cheever at the 1981 German Grand Prix where he qualified 18th and finished the race in the points with 5th place.
-The car was powered by the Cosworth DFV V8 engine and initially ran on Avon tyres though the team later switched to Goodyear rubber.